fkrenUniversity/E-vinjete/README.md

 ![Vignette Diagram](https://github.com/fkrenUniversity/E-vinjete/blob/main/diagrams/Vignette.png?raw=true)

-* **Vehicle**
-    * Service has to be executed in less than 100ms
-    * Service needs to be protected
-    * When there are multiple requests for this service, response time should be less than 3000ms
 * **Vignette**
     * Service has to be executed in less than 100ms
     * Service needs to be protected